F-35 Full Mission Systems Coverage

-The term “mission systems” refers to the F-35's avionics, integrated electronic sensors, displays and communications systems that collect and share data with the pilot and other friendly aircraft, at sea, in the air and on the ground.
+The term “mission systems” refers to the F-35's operating software, avionics, integrated electronic sensors, displays and communications systems that collect and share data with the pilot and other friendly aircraft, providing unmatched situational awareness at sea, in the air and on the ground.

-The F-35 will have the most robust communications suite of any fighter aircraft built to date.
-It will also be the first fighter to possess a satellite communications capability that integrates beyond line-of-sight communications throughout the spectrum of missions it is tasked to perform.
+The F-35 has the most robust communications suite of any fighter aircraft built to date.
+It will also be the first fighter to possess a satellite-linked communications capability that integrates beyond line-of-sight communications throughout the spectrum of missions it is tasked to perform.

-the information gathered is then automatically shared with other pilots on
+the information gathered is then automatically shared with other pilots and command and control operating centers on

 their network using the most modern datalinks.
-These datalinks, such as the
+These secure datalinks, such as the

 Multifunction Advanced Data Link (MADL), will enable pilots to share data with